Inside Facebook, Jan. 6 violence fueled anger, regret over missed warning signs

 Company research also revealed in an undated document that XCheck — the “cross-check” program created to prevent “pr fires” by imposing an extra layer of oversight when the accounts of politicians and other users with large followings faced enforcement action — had devolved into a widely abused “white list” that effectively placed the powerful largely beyond the reach of company policies.

 The internal analysis called the program a “breach of trust,” saying bluntly that the company did “not actually do what we say we do publicly.”
 But the report itself remained undisclosed until it was revealed by the Wall Street Journal last month.
-On Thursday, Facebook’s own Oversight Board blasted the company for failing to disclose enough information for it to evaluate XCheck.
-In a statement, the board said "Facebook admitted it should not have said that cross-check only applied to a ‘small number of decisions.’ "
+On Thursday, Facebook’s Oversight Board blasted the company for failing to disclose enough information for it to evaluate XCheck.
+In a statement, the board said “Facebook admitted it should not have said that cross-check only applied to a ‘small number of decisions.’ ”

-Even when Facebook did deploy tools to prevent harm, its own studies found those tools sometimes failed to operate as promised.
-After Facebook decided this year to stop recommending political groups entirely, according to the documents, a third of the listed civic and political groups continued to be seen by users over a period from just before the election through mid-January.
+Even when Facebook deployed tools to prevent harm, its own studies found that those tools sometimes failed to operate as promised.
+After the company decided this year to stop recommending political groups entirely, according to the documents, a third of the listed civic and political groups continued to be seen by users over a period from just before the election through mid-January.

 The report called the company’s response “piecemeal” as Facebook officials struggled to determine whether these new groups were a “coordinated effort to delegitimize the election” or were “protected free expression from users who were confused or afraid or deserved our empathy.”